eudoxia0/cl-pass/README.md

 # cl-pass

 cl-pass is a password hashing and verification library.
+The source code was originally part of [hermetic](https://github.com/eudoxia0/hermetic), and was factored out to allow other libraries to use it.

 # Usage